juel-123/Online_Retail_Customer_Segmentation/README.md

 Datatype of InvoiceDate is object type need to convert into Datetime If the InvoiceNo starts with C means it's cancellation.
 We need to drop this entries.

+What is RFM?
+RFM(Recency, Frequency, Monetary) analysis is widely used Customer segmentation technique in marketing and analytics.It helps businesses understand and categorize their customers based on three key factors.

+Recency: How recently they made purchase.
+Frequency: How frequently they make Purchase.
+Monetary : How much they spend.
+RMF analysis enables businesses to identify and target different customer segment with customized marketing approach.

+Why it is Needed?
+RFM analysis is marketing framework that is used to understand and analyze customer behaivour based on the above three factors Recency, Frequency and Monetary.

+The RFM analysis will help the business to segement their customer base into different homogeneous groups so they can engage with each group with different market strategies.

 There are null values in CustomerID and Description.